StreamingMicroservicesPlatform/docker-kafka/README.md

 ```

 Beware of `log4j.properties`' location if you mount config.
 Kafka's bin scripts will guess path unless you set a `KAFKA_LOG4J_OPTS` env.

+We avoid environment variable rules for config override, used in [wurstmeister](https://hub.docker.com/r/wurstmeister/kafka/) and [cp-kafka](https://hub.docker.com/r/confluentinc/cp-kafka/), because bin scripts are quite heavy on env use anyway so you'd get a toxic mix.
+Also for cluster setups to share config across instances we tend to need bash tricks.
+See for example [this gotcha](https://github.com/Yolean/kubernetes-kafka/pull/45/commits/db264b09cc7903346238b4464183f3a9571f65e6) and the overrides needed for  [external access](https://github.com/Yolean/kubernetes-kafka/issues/13).

 ## Upgrade from pre 0.11 images